-If the cause is a false alarm, the alarms will be silenced only when the evacuation and roll call has been completed and the attending fire brigade give the all clear to silence the alarm.
+If the cause is a false alarm, the alarms will be silenced only when the evacuation and roll call has been completed.

-The Estates Manager will give the 'all clear' signal when it is safe for students, visitors and staff to re-enter the building.
+The Controller will give the 'all clear' signal when it is safe for students, visitors and staff to re-enter the building.

-The Estates Manager will complete the Fire Log Book noting any matters of concern and record appropriate action(s) taken to resolve.
+The Lead Fire Warden will complete the Fire Log Book noting any matters of concern and record appropriate action(s) taken to resolve.

-The Estates Manager will ensure fire safety devices have been re-set and are in full working order.
+The Lead Fire Warden will ensure fire safety devices have been re-set and are in full working order.

-It is the responsibility of the Estates Manager to ensure that in the event that he is absent from the Academy another member of staff is rostered (as per the fire evac plan instructions).
+It is the responsibility of the Deputy Lead Fire Warden to ensure that in the event that the Lead Fire Warden and Deputy Lead Fire Warden are absent from the Academy ta replacement is rostered.